Didsbury Mosque: Attendees

-Response to Manchester Arena bombing
+Link to Manchester Arena bombing

 The perpetrator of the Manchester Arena bombing was identified as Salman Ramadan Abedi, an attendant of the mosque.
 His father, Ramadan Abedi (also known as Abu Ismael), called the adhan at the mosque; his older brother, Ismail Abedi, was a tutor in the mosque's Qur'an school.
 Both men were arrested.

 The mosque released a statement condemning the terror attack.
 The mosque also held a moment of silence to remember the victims of the bombing.

 Muslims opposed to militant Islamic ideologies, cited by the Voice of America, have said that the mosque must bear some responsibility for Abedi's radicalisation because of the conservative Salafi brand of Islam it allegedly espouses.
 Rashad Ali, senior fellow at the Institute for Strategic Dialogue and counter-terror expert, told Vice News the mosque preached a "fairly radical, puritan" brand of Salafist Islam and was "effectively taken over at certain points by various Libyan militia groups, including ones associated with the Muslim Brotherhood."
-He said the Abedi family subscribed to a radical political strain of Salafism – a background which suggested the bomber would have had a shorter pathway to radicalisation than others.
+He said the Abedi family subscribed to a radical political strain of Salafism, a background which suggested the bomber would have had a shorter pathway to radicalisation than others.
 According to a secret recording unveiled by the BBC, 10 days before the Abedi bought his concert ticket, Mostafa Graf, the imam of the Didsbury Mosque, made a call for armed jihad, according to scholars.
+An investigation by Greater Manchester Police into the report found that no offences had been committed.

-One attendee said in 2017 that allegedly, "every other Friday khutba [sermon] at Didsbury was about how bad ISIS are" and that the bomber allegedly, "hated the mosque.", whereas another attendee said Salman Abedi "learned the Qur’an by heart" at the mosque.
+One attendee said in 2017 that allegedly, "every other Friday khutba [sermon] at Didsbury was about how bad ISIS are" and that the bomber allegedly, "hated the mosque", whereas another attendee said Salman Abedi "learned the Qur’an by heart" at the mosque.
 On 4 November 2017 the mosque was put on lockdown after receiving a "threatening letter".

-Arson
+2021 Arson

-On the 10th and 11th of September 2021 an arson attack caused minor damage to a door.
-Passers by helped put the fire out.
+On 10 and 11 September 2021 an arson attack caused minor damage to a door.
+Passersby helped put the fire out.
 Police have CCTV footage and are investigating, they are asking for help from anyone with dashcam footage or other information that may help in their enquiries.
-Police stated, “We believe there were several vehicles that may have driven past at the time and would ask anyone who may have any dashcam footage to get in touch.” and asked witnesses to call -0161 856 4973- or -0800 555 111- anonymously.
+Police stated, “We believe there were several vehicles that may have driven past at the time and would ask anyone who may have any dashcam footage to get in touch.” and asked witnesses to call 0161 856 4973 or 0800 555 111 anonymously.
 Furthermore it was also revealed that they had received threats to destroy the mosque for a period before the arson.